VladimirDimov/jQuery-Datatables-Server-Side-Processing/README.md

 # jQuery Datatables Server Side Processing
-MVC component which adds functionality for automatic server side processing for the famous table plugin for jQuery.
+ASP NET component which adds functionality for automatic server side processing for the famous table plugin for jQuery.

 Supports:
 - Paging;